ksalzke/templates-for-omnifocus/README.md

 - The folder for the project to be created in can be specified by including the following as its own line within the project note, where 'Folder' is the name of the folder: `$FOLDER=Folder`.
 - Placeholder tags can be used in the same format as other placeholders.
 - You can specify a value to be used for a placeholder by using the format `«Placeholder»:Value`.
 The user will not be prompted to fill in these fields.
+- If the destination is a project, placeholders in the pre-existing project's note will be used.
+As these are updated when the original project is created (assuming it is created from a template) this allows for the same values to be re-used without having to be entered a second time.

 # Actions